Das Kapital: Criticism

 John Maynard Keynes.
 While not a Marxist, Keynes engaged with problems Marx identified, such as crises of overproduction and the role of effective demand.

 Marx's theory of crisis has also been challenged.
 While he identified several potential sources of crisis (overproduction, underconsumption, falling rate of profit, financial instability), critics argue that he did not provide a single, coherent theory of why crises are inevitable under capitalism.
 Some, like John Maynard Keynes, while acknowledging capitalism's inherent instability, proposed solutions within a reformed capitalist framework, contrasting with Marx's revolutionary conclusions.
 The historical experience of post-war capitalism, particularly the long boom of the 1950s and 1960s, was seen by some as a refutation of Marx's predictions of ever-deepening crises, while the significant rise in the material standard of living of the working class in many advanced capitalist countries was offered as evidence against the immiseration of the proletariat.
 While many Marxists have reinterpreted immiseration in relative rather than absolute terms (i.e., a declining share of wealth for labour even if absolute living standards rise), the predictive power of Marx's historical trajectory has been questioned.
 The resilience and adaptability of capitalism, its capacity to overcome crises and reinvent itself, are often cited as undermining Marx's revolutionary prognosis.

 Marx's methodology has also faced criticism.
 His use of dialectics is often dismissed by analytical philosophers and mainstream social scientists as obscure, unscientific, or unfalsifiable.
-The high level of abstraction in Das Kapital, while intended by Marx to reveal underlying structures, is seen by some critics as detached from empirical reality and leading to overly general or untestable propositions.
+The high level of abstraction in Capital, while intended by Marx to reveal underlying structures, is seen by some critics as detached from empirical reality and leading to overly general or untestable propositions.
 The unfinished nature of the work, particularly Volumes II and III, and the editorial role of Engels, have also led to debates about the consistency and coherence of Marx's overall argument.